Imagine this scenario:

 Expert case report writer Casey Hibbard started working as a business reporter with zero technical experience.
-And, as per his analysis, there is a huge chunk of markets to write case studies for, including non-technical industries.
+And, as per her analysis, there is a huge chunk of markets to write case studies for, including non-technical industries.

 Even consumer facing and non-profit companies need to share whatever success story they have regarding their happy customers.

 Now that we’ve established the ‘why’, there’s an important content marketing caveat to consider: